Mutesa-Cedric/react-swift-reveal/README.md

 # Support

-If you like this project, please consider supporting it by buying giving it a star.
+If you like this project, please consider supporting it by  giving it a star.